ec429/fc-aviation/README.md

   - Marines, as an Assault-class unit with no tech requirement, allow invasions by landing-craft before the development of airlanding or paratroop units.
 However, they're much weaker in combat, so are really only useful to prevent players from leaving their cities _completely_ undefended.
   - The Troop Ship can be used to transport Land units across the ocean, but (unlike landing-craft) it can only unload in a city.
 So it's useful for logistics within your empire, but not invasions or expansion into new continents or islands.
 * Ground units cannot cross Mountain tiles.
+  - This means you can't build terrain improvements such as mines there, so their base shield output has been upped to 2, and iron adds 4.
 * Aircraft can't typically attack all unit classes.
 Most will be specialised to attack either other aircraft, ground units, or sea units — although a few types can attack two or even all three.
   - By default, `unreachableprotects` is _disabled_, because otherwise mixed stacks would be invincible until the invention of strike fighters.
   - Units in cities, regardless of class, can only be attacked by AntiGround units.